galamo/devGeekWeek2023_Node_React/readme.md

 1. Create Header component
 2. function MyHeader
 3. the component recieve a string header
-4. the component will render a the relevant sting under <h1> element
+4. the component will render a the relevant sting under